adeeb897/autonomous-agent/notes/general/enhancement_proposal.md

 ## Overview
 Based on the review of the current setup and documentation, the following enhancements are proposed:

-1. **Determine how to make a social impact**: Research current issues facing society and select one or more where we can most the impact quickly.
+1. **Determine how to make a social impact**: Research current issues facing society and select one or more where we can most impact quickly.
 Come up with a detailed plan on how to do so.

 2. **Implement a Sandboxed Environment**: Research and implement sandboxing techniques using Docker or other containerization tools to safely isolate the agent's operations.